Free reed instrument making

 The following makers use a combination of fabricated and bought components.

-- AC Norman & Co – Concertina makers, antique free-reed specialists.
-We make and restore mainly concertinas but also Flutinas, Lap-organs, other antique accordions, harmoniums etc. There are two of us, I am full time, with my partner working part-time.
-The business was started in 1976.
+• AC Norman & Co – Concertina makers, antique free-reed specialists.
+Make and restore mainly concertinas but also Flutinas, Lap-organs, other antique accordions, harmoniums etc.

 There is a list of concertina makers on the concertina.info website.